sergioB79/theForge/site/forge/content/forge/others/rejected/clickbait-headlines.md

 SUBTITLE: Bait Without Blood

+INFO:
+Explores clickbait as an attention hack that generates heat without building lasting practice.
+Contrasts rapid behavioral shifts with absence of a sustaining container or repeatable rite.
+Details structural, ethical, and symbolic failures rooted in asymmetry and hidden consequences.
+Argues clickbait simulates stakes while carefully avoiding real moments of personal reckoning.

 Clickbait headlines know the doorways of the mind and how to lean on them.
 They do not ask for your presence; they steal it, then vanish before you can notice what was taken.
 This is not Forge-canonical, because the heat they generate is borrowed and the cost is paid somewhere offstage.

 ❌ WHY THIS SUBJECT DOES NOT BELONG IN THE FORGE